LutzzLu/ylu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Physics-Informed AI for Biochemical Discovery.
+description: AI Powered Pathology and Oncology

 profile:
   align: left